bekatresh/ECE-445/notebooks/akash_notebook/akash_entries.md

 # Date: March 21

-Today, our team focused on calculating the linear relationship between the MQ-3 sensor output values and the commercial breathalyzer BAC readings, using the training data we gathered during the initial testing party.
+Today, our team also focused on calculating the linear relationship between the MQ-3 sensor output values and the commercial breathalyzer BAC readings, using the training data we gathered during the initial testing party.
 This relationship is crucial for calibrating our MQ-3 breathalyzer system and ensuring its accuracy and reliability.

 To calculate the linear relationship, we decided to use an online Linear Regression Calculator provided by SocialStatistics, a user-friendly tool that streamlines the process of finding the best-fitting linear equation to represent the relationship between two sets of values.